ggerganov/llama.cpp/examples/main/README.md

 ## Generation Flags

 The following options are related to controlling the text generation process, influencing the diversity, creativity, and quality of the generated text.
 Understanding these options will help you fine-tune the output according to your needs:

+### Number of Tokens to Predict

+-   `-n N, --n_predict N`: Set the number of tokens to predict when generating text (default: 128, -1 = infinity).

+The `--n_predict` option controls the number of tokens the model generates in response to the input prompt.
+By adjusting this value, you can influence the length of the generated text.
+A higher value will result in longer text, while a lower value will produce shorter text.
+A value of -1 will cause text to be generated without limit.

+It is important to note that the generated text may be shorter than the specified number of tokens if an End-of-Sequence (EOS) token or a reverse prompt is encountered.
+In interactive mode text generation will pause and control will be returned to the user.
+In non-interactive mode, the program will end.
+In both cases, the text generation may stop before reaching the specified `n_predict` value.

 ### RNG Seed